Journeyman (album)

 The album reached number 2 on the UK Albums Chart and 16 on the US Billboard 200 chart, and it went on to become double platinum in the US.
 Clapton has said Journeyman is one of his favourite albums.

+An expanded Journeyman: Deluxe Edition, with four bonus tracks, was released on November 21, 2025, on vinyl, CD, and digitally.

 Critical reception

 Reviewing in December 1989 for The Village Voice, Robert Christgau gave the album a B-minus and wrote of Clapton, "What did you expect him to call it – Hack?
 Layla and 461 Ocean Boulevard were clearly flukes: he has no record-making knack.
 So he farms out the songs, sings them competently enough, and marks them with his guitar.
 Which sounds kind of like Mark Knopfler's."
 In a retrospective review for AllMusic, Stephen Thomas Erlewine praised the album for its "convincing" vocals and "consistently strong" songwriting.